Max Chandler-Mather: Political career

 After Sriranganathan's successful campaign, Chandler-Mather was employed as a full-time campaign strategist for the Queensland Greens, and aimed to take the seat of Griffith.
 Chandler-Mather contested Griffith at the 2019 Australian federal election and achieved a 6.6% swing, but failed to get elected.

-Chandler-Mather re-contested Griffith at the 2022 Australian federal election, and won the seat of Griffith with a 10.9% swing.
-His campaign was aimed at community engagement with politics, particularly local aircraft noise and housing affordability campaigns, and reportedly had over 1,000 volunteers who door-knocked 29,000 homes.
-Following his election to the Australian parliament, Chandler-Mather was appointed the party's spokesperson on housing and homelessness.
+Chandler-Mather re-contested Griffith at the 2022 Australian federal election, and won with a 10.9% swing.

+Chandler-Mather's 2022 campaign emphasized community engagement, particularly addressing local issues like aircraft noise and housing affordability.
+According to the Greens' campaign, over 1,000 volunteers participated in door-knocking efforts, knocking 29,000 homes in the Griffith electorate.
+Following his election to the Australian parliament, Chandler-Mather was appointed as the Greens' spokesperson on housing and homelessness.
+In this role he advocated for a rent freeze, removing the discount on the capital gains tax, public housing and a government owned property developer.